 For example, you can track the number and response time of a login action for a specific user group for the application.
 The Business Transaction consists of a filter measure that checks for the occurrence for a specific user tag, such as a tagged web request measure.
 The default response time and count are selected by default.
 The splitting measure is application, which is also the default.

-Visualization of Business Transactions
+Business Transactions Visualization

 The metrics associated with Business Transactions can be used for charting.
 See Charting for detailed information about charting of measures.